-By applying the findings of this study to the City of Cayce, using 2000 Census data, we are able to estimate the number of substandard housing units in the City at that time, the severity of housing conditions and the need for rehabilitation, e.g..
-Minor, Moderate, or Major.
-While definitions of what constitutes needed repairs may vary, minor repairs include such things as painting, repairing shutters, replacing screens, etc.; moderate repairs may include replacing roof shingles, repairing or installing complete kitchen and/or bathroom facilities, etc.; and major improvements extend to structural improvements.
+By applying the findings of this study to the City of Cayce, using 2000 Census data, we are able to estimate the number of substandard housing units in the City at that time, the severity of housing conditions and the need for rehabilitation, e.g. Minor, Moderate, or Major.
+While definitions of what constitutes needed repairs may vary, minor repairs include such things as painting, repairing shutters, replacing screens, etc.; moderate facilities, etc.;